rcervant/dog-adoption/WRITEUP.md

 - **Next.js 13**: The application is built using Next.js 13, chosen for its new app router, built-in server-side rendering and static site generation, built-in routing and file-based routing, route grouping, support for React Server Components, and built-in loading and error states.
     - *Alternative Considered*: The alternative to Next.js could have been using Create React App (CRA) with React Router for routing.
 However, Next.js was preferred due to its built-in support for server-side rendering and static site generation, which significantly improves performance.
-- **Server-Side Data Fetching**: The app utilizes server-side data fetching and caching, which enhances performance and responsiveness by pushing as much HTML to the client before interactivity is needed.
+- **Server-Side Data Fetching**: The app utilizes server-side data fetching and caching with Next.js server actions, which enhances performance and responsiveness by pushing as much HTML to the client before interactivity is needed.
-    - *Alternative Considered*: Client-side data fetching with libraries like Axios or GraphQL was considered, but server-side data fetching was chosen to improve the app's SEO and overall performance by reducing js bundle size since less of the app had to be hydrated.
+    - *Alternative Considered*: Client-side data fetching with libraries like Axios or GraphQL was considered, but server-side data fetching was chosen to improve the app's SEO and overall performance by reducing js bundle size since layouts and non interactive components could now be sent as HTML to the user as server components.
-- **Prisma**: As the Object-Relational Mapping (ORM) tool, Prisma provides a robust bridge between the application and the database, simplifying data access and management.
-    - *Alternative Considered*: An alternative to Prisma could have been Sequelize, a popular ORM for Node.js applications.
-However, Prisma was chosen for its more modern and developer-friendly API.
-- **PlanetScale**: The app is hosted on PlanetScale for ease of use and integration with Prisma.
-    - *Alternative Considered*: Other cloud providers like AWS RDS or Google Cloud SQL could have been chosen.
-However, PlanetScale was selected for its simplicity and integration with Prisma.
+- **Persisting Data**: A database was used to persist data of the user and favorite.
+    - *Alternative Considered*: Considering the app's size, a JSON file could have been used to store the data.
+However, a database was chosen to ensure data integrity and to allow for future expansion.
+Also local storage was considered, but it was not chosen because it would not allow for the data to be shared across devices.

 ### **UI Library**

 - **Shadcn UI**: Shadcn UI was selected as the UI library for its seamless integration with Next.js 13 and Tailwind CSS.
-This choice ensures consistent and visually appealing user interfaces throughout the app.
+It's not a component library so the components are not opinionated and can be styled with Tailwind CSS.
     - *Alternative Considered*: An alternative UI library could have been Material-UI.
-However, Shadcn UI was preferred because it was designed with Next.js in mind, making integration smoother.
+However, Shadcn UI was preferred because it was designed with Next.js 13 in mind, making integration smoother.
+Material-UI is built on top of Emotion which was causing issues with Next.js 13 at the time of development.

 ### **Database**